Facts about Short-Term Rentals

 • STRs make up 3% of Vermont’s housing stock

-• 1 — STRs not available for long-term rental housing
+• 1 — STRs not suitable for long-term rental housing:

 • seasonal camps, vacation homes with part-time owner-occupancy, rooms without cooking facilities, yurts, “glamping” tents, etc.

-• 2 — STRs constructed exclusively for short-term rental use
+• 2 — STRs constructed exclusively for short-term rental use:

-• new construction, renovated buildings/spaces, etc.
+• new construction, converted buildings/spaces, etc.

 • whole apartments and homes in which the landlord has pivoted from long-term rentals to short-term rentals for personal reasons